If you’re a foreign multinational company looking to hire Singaporean employees, have a read.

 When you hire a local employee, you’re adding to your organization’s diversity.
 Of course there are tangible benefits associated with a more diverse workforce as well.
 Some of the advantages that diversity brings include varying perspectives, which leads to better creativity.
 Other benefits include an increase in innovative ideas — which will inadvertently lead to an increase in profits.

 We can ramble on and on about the many advantages that a diverse workplace brings.
-Why don’t you check out our article on workplace diversity and inclusion in Singapore here.

 C. Better government support